 A.1.
 Yes, adjustment is required.
-The end dermal cells possess the transport proteins which aid in regulating and adjusting the solute movement.
+The end dermal cells possess the transport proteins that aid in regulating and adjusting the solute movement.
 Since soil minerals are present as charged particles with less concentration in comparison to the roots, they all cannot be transported passively across the cell membranes of the root hairs.
 Hence through passive and active processes minerals are transported to the xylem.
-On arriving at xylem, they are further transported towards the sink through the transpiration stream.
+On arriving at the xylem, they are further transported towards the sink through the transpiration stream.
 The mineral ions at the sink region are unloaded through active uptake by receptor cells and diffusion.
-A few mineral ions that that move often through xylem are:
+A few mineral ions that move often through the xylem are:

 - Nitrogen travels in plants as inorganic ions NO2 and NO3 but much of the nitrogen moves in the form of amino acids and related organic compounds

 - Minerals ions are frequently remobilized specifically from older senescing pats.
 Leaves that are old and dying export most of its mineral content to younger leaves.
-Likewise, before leaf fall in deciduous plants, minerals are eliminated from other parts.
+Likewise, before leaves fall in deciduous plants, minerals are eliminated from other parts.
 A few elements that are readily mobilized are sulphur, phosphorous, potassium and nitrogen.